cvbate/NYCAirQuality/README.md

 ### Buckets for Google Cloud Storage (Exporting Data from GEE to Cloud Storage) <a name="setup3"></a>

 Setting up a Bucket is important if you are exporting raster data from GEE.
-According to Cloud Console, "Buckets are the basic containers that hold your data in Cloud Storage."
+If you will not be using GEE this step is optional.
+Buckets are basic containers that hold your data in Cloud Storage.

 [To set up your bucket follow these instructions.](https://cloud.google.com/storage/docs/discover-object-storage-console)